PaleBlueApps/pale-blue-spring-admin/README.md

 Run the command `./gradlew bootRun` from the spring admin's root directory.

 You can also run the example project using IntelliJ IDEA's graphical interface.
 It first requires a manual environment variable setup.
-Add a environment variable `DB_PATH` with value `example/data/app.db` and save it.
+Add an environment variable `DB_PATH` with value `example/data/app.db` and save it.
 Run the `ExampleApplication` from the GUI.

 Once the example project runs, go to your web browser and navigate to `http://localhost:8080/admin` to access the admin UI.